 Each of the following sentences has a problem with vague pronoun references.
-Correct each one using any of any of the three repair methods.
-1. When Frank told Jim they had won the raffle, he shouted with joy.
-2. George told his Dad he had an accident with the car.
-He got very angry.
-3. Sarah put the empty milk carton into the garbage can and noticed it wouldn't close properly.
-4. My sister and her friend Jane are going to the mall although she hates shopping there.
-5. Sandy and Sally had to sweep the floor, wash the walls, and dust.
-She had never done this before.
-6. The teacher put the textbook on the desk and noticed that it was damaged.
+Correct each one using either of the two repair methods.

+- 1. When Frank told Jim they had won the raffle, he shouted with joy. - 2.
+George told his Dad he had an accident with the car.
+He got very angry. - 3.
+Sarah put the empty milk carton into the garbage can and noticed it wouldn't close properly. - 4.
+My sister and her friend Jane are going to the mall although she hates shopping there. - 5.
+Sandy and Sally had to sweep the floor, wash the walls, and dust.
+She had never done this before. - 6.
+The teacher put the textbook on the desk and noticed that it was damaged.